nchinling/learning_management_system/README.md

 - Communicated with server and returned marks
 - Implemented student nav bar

+# 13 Nov
+- return class data to teacher view

 # To do
-- Create assignment of classes to students
-- Enable students to view quiz
+- Mark quiz
+- Display result
--
+- Save result to database